maccolin/recruitment/README.md

-# recruitment
+# CMC Recruitment
-Clan MacColin Recruitment and Freshman Tracking Application.
+The Clan MacColin Recruitment and Freshman Tracking Application \(CMC-RFTA\[?\]\) is for the recruiting agency of Clan MacColin to better track lead capturing, recruit/freshman management, peer counsulor activities, and statistics.
+The software is along the lines of a highly specialized CRM software.